Download and Respond to RFQs

 The GET /rfqs/{id} page has more information about the data returned by this operation.

-2. Get RFQ text/chat messages
+Get RFQ chat messages

-• message – The text message.
+• message – The chat message content.

 List all buyer messages in an RFQ

-3. Get quotes for requested lifts
+Get quotes for requested lifts

-4. Get information about requested empty legs
+Get information about requested empty legs

 Respond to RFQ

 This section will explain how to implement the possibility of responding to an RFQ.
-The application should use the different actions that was returned when the RFQ was downloaded with the GET /rfqs/{id} operation.
+The application should use the different actions that were returned when the RFQ was downloaded with the GET /rfqs/{id} operation.

 Action input